 Join 12-21 for an adventurous two-week trip to Israel on our Youth Adventure Tour.
 For ages eighteen to twenty one, the Israel Youth Adventure tour is a life-changing trip focused on Israel connection through in-depth touring of the Holy Land—modern Israel—exploring the history of Messianic Judaism in the Land and exploring the land of the Bible through fun, interactive adventures.
 Itinerary will include: backpacking in Israel, volunteering with Holocaust survivors, Israeli Defenses Forces, working the land in Judea and Samaria and hosting Shabbat dinners for local Israelis.

 20 - 24 December 2018 Register Today!

-Join us this winter as we explore what it means to reconnect to the “offline you”—how to be authentic in a world that is almost entirely superficial.
-Together we will take the courageous plunge to look at our hearts without the Snapchat filters or Instagram likes.
+This winter we explored what it means to reconnect to the “offline you”—how to be authentic in a world that is almost entirely superficial.
+Together we took the courageous plunge to look at our hearts without the Snapchat filters or Instagram likes.
 What makes you unique in God’s eyes?
 How can the “authentic you” help build the kingdom of God?
-Come reconnect, make new friends and enjoy a fun weekend together in beautiful Georgia!
+We made new friends and enjoyed a fun weekend together in beautiful Georgia!

 Camp Tzadi 2018